ameena02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that deletes all the regular files with a .js a script that counts the number of directories and sub-directories in the current directory a script that counts the number of directories and sub-directories in the current directory
+a script that deletes all the regular files with a .js a script that counts the number of directories and sub-directories in the current directory a script that counts the number of directories and sub-directories in the current directory Create a script that displays the 10 newest files in the current dir